Simulcast Streaming: How to Broadcast from Several Locations

 1. What is the difference between simulcast, multistream, and multicast?

 Simulcast means broadcasting the same live stream to multiple platforms at the same time.
 Multistream is often used interchangeably with simulcast, but typically refers to sending multiple unique streams.
+It can also refer to airing the same program simultaneously on cable networks… sports events televised across several cable TV channels.
 Multicast is a network-level protocol (used in private networks) that sends a single stream to many viewers without duplicating bandwidth per user.

-2. What’s the best platform to simulcast for sports/webinars/worship?
+2. What’s the best platform to simulcast for sports, webinars, or worship services?

 3. Can I simulcast with different resolution requirements per platform?